Las Vegas After Dark

 Photographer’s Guide to the City of Neon Lights

-After nearly a year of calling Las Vegas home, I’ve developed a deeper appreciation for the city’s iconic glow, and for how the surrounding desert becomes a creative canvas after dark.
+After nearly a year of calling Las Vegas home, I’ve developed a deeper appreciation for the city’s iconic glow and for how the surrounding desert becomes a creative canvas after dark.
 From the dazzling lights of The Strip and the Fremont Experience to more experimental spots like Boulder City Dry Lake Bed and Seven Magic Mountains, I’ve spent countless nights exploring how light and landscape intersect.

 The Strip By Foot